Are you searching for post partum depression treatment and causes? There are several causes for this type of depression.

 These changes are also fairly swift and researchers feel that many women are unprepared for them.
 Included in this group are sleep deprivation, low omega-3 levels, decreased exposure to sunlight, thyroid illnesses, estrogen dominance and low cholesterol levels after birth.

 Most women are not prepared for waking up throughout the night to feed their new baby.
-They are already tired from the delivery and do not get to catch up quickly because they must be up once or twice a night.
+They are already tired from the delivery and do not get to catch up on sleep quickly because they must be up once or twice a night.

 Many women doubt themselves during this time.
 There is so much to learn when taking care of a new baby.
 They must discover how to feed, diaper, burp and clothe their precious bundle and feel overwhelmed by all this new responsibility.
 Some women feel they are losing their identities.